TuinfeesT/TuinWolk/documentation.md

 Changes in the cloud
 --------------------
-(Although a temporary node failure will not hard the system, adding or removing nodes has to be done in a way that makes the change apparent to all other nodes and repos within the system)
+(Although a temporary node failure will not hurt the system, adding or removing nodes has to be done in a way that makes the change apparent to all other nodes and repos within the system)